oweitman/ioBroker.rssfeed/README.md

 - update ejs and update prepare mechanism
 - integrate the VIS 2 RSS feed widgets into this adapter
+- widgets have now overflow auto and scrollbars

 ### 4.1.2 (2026-06-10)